The W-Operator: A Volterra Fractional Time Operator with Sharp Bernstein Threshold and Regularized Memory: A model application: -fractional diffusion

 for which a well-established theory is available, including well-posedness, subordination formulas, smoothing estimates, and numerical schemes based on convolution quadrature; see, for instance, \cite{Pruss2016,SakamotoYamamoto2011,LiZhang2019}.

 For $\beta>0$, the symbol $\Phi_{\alpha,\beta}$ preserves the Caputo-type high-frequency behavior $\Phi_{\alpha,\beta}(s)\sim s^\alpha$ while modifying the low-frequency regime.
-Although the Bernstein/subordination framework does not apply in general, mild solutions of \eqref{eq:W-diffusion} can still be defined through Laplace inversion and resolvent estimates, working directly with the ransformed resolvent
+In the natural range $0\le\beta\le1$, Theorem~\ref{thm:Phi_BF_beta_le_1} shows that this symbol is Bernstein, although not by the canonical product mechanism.
+Mild solutions of \eqref{eq:W-diffusion} are constructed directly through Laplace inversion and resolvent estimates, working with the transformed resolvent

 along suitable sectorial contours; see \cite{Haase2006,Pruss2016}.
-In particular, the absence of a Bernstein structure does not prevent the construction of a well-posed Volterra-type evolution problem.
+This direct Volterra-resolvent construction is independent of any stronger complete-Bernstein or subordination interpretation.

 As a direct consequence of the abstract well-posedness result Theorem~\ref{thm:W-wellposed} in Section~\ref{sec:W-evolution}, we obtain the following result.

 \begin{corollary}[Well-posedness of $W$-fractional diffusion] Let $0<\alpha<1$ and $0\le\beta\le1$.
 Let $X=L^2(\Omega)$ and let $A=-\Delta$ with homogeneous Dirichlet boundary conditions on $\Omega$.
 Then $-A$ generates a bounded analytic $C_0$-semigroup on $L^2(\Omega)$, and the problem \eqref{eq:W-diffusion} admits a unique mild solution $u\colon(0,\infty)\to L^2(\Omega)$ for each $u_0\in L^2(\Omega)$ and $f\in L^1_{\mathrm{loc}}(0,\infty;L^2(\Omega))$.
 This solution is given by the Laplace-resolvent representation associated with the $W$-resolvent family and depends continuously on the data $(u_0,f)$. \end{corollary}